quezlow/DungeonCore/Docs/DESIGN_CANON.md

 declined -- balance-neutral ruling holds); ten archetypes with six skins each (the reskin route; uniqueness was the ask); research or discovery gating on native lines (the automatic channel stays automatic).

 ---

+## 28. Boss Promotion (Rank-on-Spawner, Waiting Halls)

+Status: SHIPPED.
+Verified: 2026-07-29.

+Boss and sub-boss are PROMOTION RANKS on the spawner (PromotionRank None/SubBoss/Boss), applied to any placed monster via two command-panel buttons -- the per-monster BossVariantDefinition/SubBossVariantDefinition assets are retired (files deleted, registry cleaned; both CLASSES remain for the Hungry Bear wild event, the title screen filter, and legacy code paths).
+Every regular, present and future, is boss-eligible with zero per-monster authoring.

+**Rule A -- waiting halls:** boss rank exists only inside a Boss Room.
+The room's spawnCategories opened to all three categories; any spawner may be placed into an otherwise-valid empty Boss Room (MusterRooms allows placement with ignoreBossSpawner) where it sits respawn-paused until promotion. requiresBossSpawner is satisfied by rank (RoomValidator keys off MonsterSpawner.IsBossSpawner); promotion revalidates anchors so the hall flips valid and its +15% respawn hastening starts the moment the tenant rises.
+Sub-boss rank rises anywhere the spawner musters.

+**Limits and costs:** 1 boss and 2 sub-bosses per floor (live census).
+Promotion pays the mana and capacity DIFFERENCE between ranks; the spawner's CapacityCost folds the bonus (demolish refunds the promoted total).
+No demote.
+Applies to the living monster immediately BY RATIO (never double-stacks) and heals to the new maximum.
+Veterancy stacks.
+Transients cannot rise; wilds and risen are out of scope (spawner-only).

+**Numbers:** one PromotionTemplate asset (assigned on DungeonBuildController) -- boss x5 HP / x3 dmg / x5 XP / x4 cap / x4 mana / x1.5 scale, untinted;
+sub-boss x2.5 / x2 / x2.5 / x2 / x2 / x1.25, dark tint -- seeded verbatim from
+the retired variants, plus the boss epithet pool.

+**Titles:** bosses roll a persisted epithet ("<name>, <epithet>"); custom name overrides; sub-bosses are untitled by design (promotedTitle null below Boss).
+Boss deaths route through a new title-string NotifyBossDeath overload.

+**Key files:** Monster/PromotionTemplate.cs (new; enum + template), Monster/MonsterSpawner.cs, Monster/DungeonMonster.cs (ApplyPromotion),
+Monster/MonsterCommandUI.cs, DungeonCore/DungeonBuildController.cs (promotion
+API), Room/MusterRooms.cs, Room/RoomValidator.cs, UI/BossAlertService.cs,
+Save/DungeonSaveData.cs + DungeonSaveController.cs (additive
+promotionRank/bossEpithet).

+**Rejected:** per-definition boss variant coverage (doubles the registry forever); rank-at-placement in the picker (superseded by the command-panel verb); demotion (refund complexity for no play value); Boss Room as optional housing (rule B -- the room must gate, or its cost buys nothing); promotion of wilds, risen minions, or transients.

+---